designX 2025

 Alumni

-Alumni MITdesignX teams include participants from all departments, labs and centers in SA+P as well as across MIT including computer science, engineering, management, biology, and the humanities.
+MITdesignX alumni teams include participants from all departments, labs and centers in SA+P and from across MIT including computer science, engineering, management, biology, and the humanities.

 Application

-Applications for the 2024 cohort open on October 1.
-A selection committee will review all applications and advance up to 20 finalists for presentations and interviews before a final panel.
+Applications for the 2025 cohort opened on October 1.
+A selection committee will review all applications, and advance up to 20 finalists for interviews and presentations.
 Guidance is available for all teams during the application period.
-Applications are due November 2.
+Applications were due November 1.

 Accelerator Studio

-The program begins with an all day bootcamp during the MIT IAP period.
+The program begins with a bootcamp class during IAP.
 The bootcamp program requires full team participation for the full two week session.
-The Accelerator Studio begins during the MIT Spring semester.
-The 16 week accelerator studio will follow the MITdesignX academic framework outlined in the about section.
+A 16-week accelerator course will follow the MITdesignX academic framework outlined in the about section.

 Pitch-Out

-Applications for the 2024 cohort open on October 1, 2023.
-A selection committee will review all applications and advance up to 20 finalists for presentations and interviews before a final panel and audience of peers in December.
-The MITdesignX Venture Accelerator starts with a Bootcamp in January during the MIT IAP period, followed by an accelerator class in the Spring semester.
-After a final pitch-out and demo event in May, teams continue to work on the development and scaling of their ventures and have access to workspace, mentors and staff until the end of the year.
-All participants must attend IAP and Spring courses.
+After the Nov.
+1 deadline, a selection committee will review all applications and advance up to 20 finalists for an interview stage, and to give a pitch presentation before a final panel and audience of peers on December 6.
+The MITdesignX venture accelerator starts with a bootcamp in January during the MIT IAP period, followed by an accelerator class in the Spring semester.
+After a final pitch-out and demo event in May, teams continue to work on the development and scaling of their ventures and have access to workspace and mentors until the end of the year.
+Please note: all participants must attend IAP and Spring courses.

 Our selection committee looks at the following criteria when evaluating applications: Is the venture solving a valid problem or addressing an important opportunity?
 Is the proposed solution a good fit?
 Is the team capable of developing the necessary solution?* Is there a market need or societal need for the proposed venture?
 Will this venture make an impact on design, cities, and/or the human environment?
 Is there entrenched competition, regulations or lack of technology or accessibility that could make development of the venture impossible?** * teams don’t need all technical members on board, but need to have a good connection or understanding of a proposed technology if applicable **we do like attempts to solve the impossible though, so work your way through this criteria if necessary.

-This year, after a first-round selection we will invite up to 20 teams for a brief meeting to speak and help clarify information from the application itself.
+After an initial first-round selection by our committee, we will invite up to 20 teams for a brief interview to speak and help clarify information from the application itself.
 Meetings will take place from Nov.
-9-16.
+11-15, 2024.
 Ideally, all members of the team will attend, but exceptions will be made for scheduling purposes.
 Finalists will then be invited to pitch their ventures in person on the afternoon of Dec 3 before a selection committee and select guests including MITdesignX alumni, partners and mentors.
 The committee will make a final selection of up to 10 ventures.
-Decisions will be announced by Dec 7.
+Decisions will be announced on Dec 9.

-MITdesignX was created in SA+P to accelerate ventures in design, cities and the human environment, and provide a dedicated entrepreneurial program primarily for members of the SA+P community.
-Preference will be given to teams with at least one SA+P founding member.
-However, we can accept teams from across MIT as long as the focus of the venture is in the realm specified above.
+MITdesignX was originally created in SA+P to accelerate ventures in design, cities and the human environment, and provide a dedicated entrepreneurial program primarily for members of the SA+P community.
+However, we accept teams from across MIT as long as the focus of the venture is in the realm specified above.

 Yes, but you cannot attend a workshop based program at the same time as our bootcamp or Spring class (such as the I-Lab at Harvard).
 Programs like Sandbox, 100K, or Creative Arts can we joined concurrent to designX.